 All CEC reports should also include an executive summary or, in the case of shorter documents, a one paragraph summary.
 The executive summary provides a condensed summary of the report but with the difference that it gives the information necessary to "sell" the conclusions of the report to someone who will most likely not have time to read the full document.
-Begin by explaining what the study was to address or examine, to gain the reader's interest.
+Start with what it was that the study was to address or examine, to gain the reader's interest.
 Summarize your methodology, not only so the reader knows what you did but also to emphasize the importance and validity of your conclusions, which you will now present-but only the major findings of the study.
 There is often value in presenting them in bullet points so they are as easy as possible for the reader to digest.
 Never include something in the summary that can't be found in the body of the report.

-It is preferable to avoid footnotes in an executive summary, but if they are absolutely required, then indicate them in a different manner than those of the body of the report, such that footnotes for the body text begin with "1."
+If it is necessary to add footnotes to an executive summary, they should be indicated in a different manner than those of the body of the report, such that footnotes for the body begin with "1."